Universal - Device Time - Detector (Pro)

 Detector Status

-The detector receives device time deviations and decides wether the device time was paused, speed up, slowed down or runs as planned.
-If a deviation and so cheating was detected, the detector notifies its observers with a 'CheatingDetectionStatus'.
+The detector receives device time deviations and decides whether the device time was paused, sped up, slowed down, or runs as planned.
+If a deviation, and so cheating, is detected, the detector notifies its observers with a 'CheatingDetectionStatus'.
 The status contains the following properties:

 - ThreatRating: The threat rating associated with the detected cheating, indicating the assessed level of a potential threat.